http4s/http4s/README.md

 ### Make a HttpService ###

 If you want to use http4s standalone, all you need to do is define a HttpService, and fire up a backend.
-A HttpService is just a function transforming a Request into a Task[Response]. http4s provides a variety of helpers to facilitate the creation of the Task[Response] from common results.
+A HttpService is just a PartialFunction[Request,Task[Response]]. http4s provides a variety of helpers to facilitate the creation of the Task[Response] from common results.

 ```scala